majick/cia-adventure/README.md

 Back in the extremely early 80s, probably 1980 or 1981, I had a cassette of "CIA Adventure" for the TRS-80 Model I — at the time we bought the computer, the thing was just called "a TRS-80", and the "Model I" thing was a retronym when other models came into existence — and since I was a little kid I had no idea how the hell to play this game.
 I mean, I'd played text adventures before but this game stumped me.
 I wasn't willing to cheat and read the program's code, so I just never finished it.

+## What's here?

+The ported source is in: `cia-port.bas`.
+As is customary for the modern era, the `.bas` file is source code.

+In `orig/ciaadvn8.txt` is the source from which the port was made.
+It was detokenized from `orig/variants/tokenized/ciaadvn8.bas`

+In `orig/variants/tokenized` are the various original versions of the CIA Adventure game, as tokenized BASIC files for Level II BASIC.
+As is customary for the platform, ".bas" files are tokenized BASIC; that's because these are actually `/BAS` files as represented on the TRSDOS filesystem.

+In `orig/variants/src` are detokenized ("source") versions of the same.
+They were detokenized using [trs80-tool](https://www.my-trs-80.com/tool/).

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)